Shuggaloaf/Simple_NPC_Generator/README.md

 # UPDATED
 I will work on updating the readme more later, but for now there's a few big changes:
-1. Uncommon races have been added.
-Dragonborn, Tiefling, Goliath, Half-Orc, Goblin and Lizardfolk
+1. **Uncommon races have been added!** Dragonborn, Tiefling, Goliath, Half-Orc, Goblin and Lizardfolk
-2. Bye Bye Tables.
-If you downloaded version 1.4.1 and prior, you may delete all the tables that were imported.
+2. **Bye Bye Tables!** If you downloaded version 1.4.1 and prior, you may delete all the tables that were imported.
 All data is now within the macros themselves.
 3. Yes Macro*s*.
 I recognize that some folks do not play with uncommon races in their games and as such may not want/need them.
 So there is a macro for Common + Uncommon Races (`Simple NPC Generator`) and another for Common Only (`Simple NPC Generator (co)`). **ONLY IMPORT AND USE ONE OF THEM**

 <hr>